 Side step manoeuver can be applied in airports with two or more parallel runways close to each other.
 It is applicable if permitted by national aviation authorities.
-Side step is a manoeuver conducted on the last phase of an instrument approach for landing to adjacent parallel runway, not the runway that the aircraft approached.
+It is a manoeuver conducted on the last phase of an instrument approach for landing to adjacent parallel runway, not the runway that the aircraft approached.

 The ATC in charge clearance will specify the approach procedure to be flown as well as the landing runway.
 For example, “cleared ILS approach runway 26 left, side-step to runway 26 right”, or similar wording.